Find out more about this category, previous winners, the judges and how you can encourage our Next Gen leaders to enter

 The judges will be looking for a heart-felt story, with supporting photos, showing how you have drawn attention to the issue you are championing.
 You may submit weblinks to published work or images, social media, or a video* to demonstrate the reach you have gained so far.

 To qualify, you must still be actively championing the work associated with your submission and you must be within the age of 9 to 21 at the time of the entry deadline of 29 April 2022.

 * Any video submitted should not exceed 60 seconds long (unless it supplied with a note to guide the judges on what section to watch).
 A supporting video is not a requirement and you will not be judged on the quality of the video, however, if a 3rd party has submitted your application, a video of yourself will help the judges with their evaluation.

-** Judges reserve the right to change the age categories based on the number of entries received across the age group.
+** Judges reserve the right to change the age categories based on the number of entries received across the age groups.